-(and other lessons from the Royal Canadian Navy)
+(and other lessons at sea from the Royal Canadian Navy)

 The CLaS program is designed to give leaders an appreciation for the level of professional excellence that is required to conduct naval operations on behalf of Canada.
-During their time at sea, participants learn of the exceptional capabilities of the Royal Canadian Navy and its role in defending our country.
+Through the program, participants learn of the exceptional capabilities of the Royal Canadian Navy and its role in defending our country.
 They become familiar with such features as the main armament, .50 caliber heavy machine gun firings, damage control, battle procedure demonstrations and replenishment at sea.
 They also gain insights into navigation, and seamanship as well as receive weapons and mechanical briefings, tours of the ship, and hands-on participation in many exercises and drills.
 Most important, at the core of the program, they are exposed first hand to the importance of leadership and teamwork, as essential at sea as it is in any work environment.

-Our CEO, Robin Kerbel, was one of the leaders invited to spend time aboard the HMCS Regina in November 2019.
-Here she talks about the program, its activities and offers some business insights:
+Our CEO, Robin Kerbel, was one of the leaders invited in NOVEMBER 2019.
+Here she talks about the program, its activities and offers some business insights.

-So Robin, tell me about the CLaS program.
+So Robin, tell me about CLaS?
 Is it really like an official navy training session?

-For a civilian, that’s definitely how it felt.
-We participated in exercises such as target practice firing at an oncoming watercraft, and a fire evacuation which was much harder than I would have expected.
-Even simple things like walking around the ship and showering require a lot of balance, as well as physical strength.
+Robin: For a civilian, that’s definitely how it felt.
+We participated in such n exercises as target practice firing at an oncoming watercraft, and a fire evacuation which was much harder than I would have expected.
+And even simple things like walking around the ship and showering require a lot of balance as well as physical strength.